Habra railway station

-Habra railway station (Bengali: হাবড়া রেলওয়ে স্টেশন), station code HB, is a station of Eastern Railway.
+Habra railway station, station code HB, is a station of Eastern Railway.
 It is 45 km away from Sealdah railway station and 23 km from Barasat on the Sealdah–Bangaon line of Eastern Railway.
 It serves Habra town and is a part of the Kolkata Suburban Railway system.

 Station complex

-The station consists of three platforms and are very much well sheltered.
-It has many facilities including drinking water and sanitation.
+The station consists of three platforms.
+It has facilities including drinking water and sanitation.
 Here, both two types of railway tickets - reserved and unreserved are available.

 Electrification

 The Sealah–Dum Dum–Barasat–Ashok Nagar–Bangaon line was electrified in 1963–64.